 Aid first-response engineers with guided troubleshooting

-When an engineer first arrives on the scene to troubleshoot, there are a set of common questions they usually ask:
+When an engineer first arrives on the scene to troubleshoot, there are a set of common questions they usually ask.
+NetBrain offers a set of tools to help answer these questions:

 - What’s changed in the network?